lightwick/lightwick.github.io/blog/biology/_posts/2021-06-27-chemistry.md

 - mass number: (Number of protons) + (Number of neutron)
 - atomic number: number of protons
-- atomic mass: average mass of all the existing isotopes an element *One thing to note here is, because protons' and neutrons' mass aren't exactly 1Da(dalton), the atomic mass of an element does not equal to the mass number(while unit in dalton)*
+- atomic mass: average mass of all the existing isotopes an element<br>
+*One thing to note here is, because protons' and neutrons' mass aren't exactly 1Da(dalton), the atomic mass of an element does not equal to the mass number(while unit in dalton)*\

 Isotopes are atoms that have different number of neutron, yet having the same number of protons.

 A radioactive isotope is where an atom is going through a decay of the nucleus, and during the decay the atom can lose protons, ergo changing the element.\